Understanding Property Liens: A Comprehensive Guide

 Who Is Paid First When a Property Is Sold to Satisfy a Lien?

 Banks and mortgage lenders usually have the first lien on a home, so the first payment covers any owed mortgage balance.
-After that, any other liens, such as home equity loans or credit lines, are taken care of.
+After that, other liens, such as home equity loans or credit lines, are taken care of.

-Once these debts are paid off, other liens, like tax liens or contractor liens, can be removed.
+Once these debts are paid off, other liens, like tax or contractor liens, can be removed.
 People who own homes in Richmond should talk to real estate agents and lawyers to make sure the process goes smoothly and that all debts related to the property are paid off before the sale is finalized.

 How Long Can a Lien Stay on a Property in Virginia?